Tobi-ctrl/pysonofflan/README.rst

 * Discover all devices on local network
 * Read device state
 * Switch device ON/OFF
+* Choose the channel to switch; Counting from 0
 * Listen for state changes announced by the device (e.g. by physical switch)
 * Activate inching/momentary device, with variable ON time (e.g. 1s)